Employee Recognition and 6 Powerful Ways To Implement It

 You should consider all the factors that can help the overall growth of the employees.

 They should also give detailed guidelines for their criteria to the employees.
 And keep updating their categories according to growing trends.
 There should be distinct recognition for individual and team efforts.

 The program should be at all times fair to the employees.

-Clarity and transparency are very important in a Rewards and Recognition Program.
+Clarity and transparency are vital in the Rewards and Recognition Program.

-If more than one individual succeeds in fulfilling the pre-defined norms, you should make sure that none is missing out from gaining the Reward/ Recognition.
+If more than one individual succeeds in fulfilling the predefined norms, you should ensure that none is missing out from gaining the Reward/ Recognition.

 It will not only motivate the employees but at the same time will help the organization in excelling over a range of areas and expertise.

 Employee recognition should be a timely affair.
 It should always maintain its consistency.

 There is a close link between employee recognition and the reason for which they are being recognized.